 Garage door openers have come a long way in recent years, with manufacturers solving concerns we’ve had for years.
 Some of the improvements include a battery backup system, an automatic closure setting, very low noise levels, and the capability to operate it remotely from another location.

 One of the biggest changes is the addition of battery backups to garage door openers.
-If you power goes out and you need to leave, how will you get the garage door open?
-For light weight doors you can pull the red handle and then open them by lifting, but if you have a heavy wooden door as I do, it is too heavy for most women or for older people to lift by themselves.
+If your power goes out and you need to leave, how will you get the garage door open?
+For lightweight doors, you can pull the red handle and then open them by lifting, but if you have a heavy wooden door as I do, it is too heavy for most women or for older people to lift by themselves.
 One of the models I reviewed boasts that their backup system will allow you to open/close the door up to 20 cycles from the battery.
 That is a lot of backup capability and should be enough for most people in most power outages.

 My wife and I recently drove off to attend church on Sunday, then after a few minutes had to turn around and come back to see whether we had closed the door.
 It is a frustrating issue for us.
 Does it ever happen to you?